pitr/aoc/2025/README.md

 ## Day 11

-Use fixpoint of dot product over adjacency matrix to find paths.
+`paths` uses fixpoint of dot product over adjacency matrix to find paths.
 Part 2 is a product of subpaths.

 ## Day 12